zealtv/packetPunk/readme.md

 ### todo / wishlist
 - Better dynamic WiFi management (update state if knocked off network).
 - Menu to allow editing port and other settings
-- Eficient dynamic display with battery level and recording time.
+- Efficient dynamic display with battery level and recording time.
 - Playback!!